Activities People Do When They Hang Around Each Other

 - Frequent the same coffee shop, diner, or club every week.

-- Grabbing coffee/a light snack/a drink - just mentioned it, mainly about talking to your friend(s).
+- Grabbing coffee/a light snack/a drink - Also just mentioned it.
+This is mainly about talking to your friend(s).

-- Going out to eat - eat at the same place or handful of places, or try new restaurants.
+- Going out to eat - You could eat at the same place or handful of places, or try new restaurants.

 - Seeing movies - Same activity, different movie.
-Could apply to renting or seeing them in theaters.
+Could apply to streaming them at home or seeing them in theaters.

 - Wandering around or hanging out aimlessly - Could be at the same location, or checking out new areas.